 The 1600 cubic meter building houses a large reception area, the director’s office, kitchen, dining room, large meeting and events room (and staff lunch area) and two large rooms for the Kids’ Club program.
 From Monday to Thursday Veritas provides about 120 lunches a day and 45 lunches on Friday.

-The second floor of this building is currently being renovated to add several offices, a large meeting area and classrooms.
+The second floor of this building includes several offices, a large meeting area and classrooms.

 This section of the campus houses two rooms now used for a new and used clothing shop.